mikaellacs/mikaellacs/README.md

 ## Mikaella Corrêa

 I'm a beginner programmer curious to learn and improve.
-Currently I only take extracurricular courses, but I want to study Computer Science.
+I'm currently studying extracurricular courses at Hashtag Programação, like JavaScript and Python, but I want to graduate in Computer Science.

 ##

 <div align="center">
    <h1>Languages</h1>